 The process of depeasantization taking place in the Adat Perpatih society, among other factors, reduces the relevance of the Adat.
-As I explained in an earlier paper (Azizah Kassim, in press) kinship groupings now play a minimal role in village socio-economic organizations, their role being replaced by new forms of social alignments based on a number of factors, such as religion, common economic interests, and political party affiliations.
+As I explained in another paper (Azizah Kassim, 1991, forthcoming) kinship groupings now play minimal role in village socio-economic organizations; their role is being replaced by new forms of social alignments based on a number of factors, such as religion, common economic interests and political party affiliations.

 Few of the young now know the name of their respective clan or who their clan elders are.
-To many, the Adat Perpatih is relevant only for symbolic reasons and for limited economic purposes such as to determine their clan and lineage for purposes of transmission of property and statuses.
+To many, the Adat Perpatih is relevant only for symbolic reasons and for limited economic purposes such as to determine their clan and lineage for purposes of transmission of property and status.
 Interactions with clan elders are minimal.
-Very often the clan elders are sought only when necessary, for example when their approval and signatures are needed in cases of transmission of ancestral land.
-The few who may show keen interest in the Adat are those who hope to benefit directly from it, for example by holding office in the traditional but relatively defunct Adat political structure.
+Very often the clan elders are sought only when necessary, as, for example, when their approval and signatures are needed in cases of transmission of ancestral land.
+The few who may show keen interest in the Adat are those who hope to benefit directly from it, such as to hold offices in the traditional but relatively defunct Adat political structure.